tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 - The `canonicalizedResource` portion of the string is a canonical path to the signed resource.
 It must include the service name (Blob Storage, Table Storage, Queue Storage, or Azure Files) for version 2015-02-21 or later, the storage account name, and the resource name, and it must be URL-decoded.
 Names of blobs must include the blob’s container.
 Table names must be lowercase.

-The canonicalized resource string for a container, queue, table, or file share must omit the trailing slash (/) for an SAS that provides access to that object.
+The canonicalized resource string for a container, queue, table, or file share must omit the trailing slash (/) for a SAS that provides access to that object.

 The following examples show how to construct the `canonicalizedResource` portion of the string, depending on the type of resource.